 The 2011-12 season was one of the best in school history.
 The Cyclones recorded 23 wins overall, tying for the fourth-most in school history, and tallied a 12-6 mark in Big 12 play, the third-best conference win total in the Iowa State record book.

-Iowa State made the NCAA Tournament for the first time since 2005 during Abdelmassih’s second season in Ames, as the Cyclones appeared in the Associated Press’ top-25 poll for the first time since 2005 and defeated two top-10 teams (Kansas and Baylor).
+Iowa State made the NCAA Tournament for the first time since 2005 during Abdelmassih’s first season as an assistant, as the Cyclones appeared in the Associated Press’ top-25 poll for the first time since 2005 and defeated two top-10 teams (Kansas and Baylor).

 He was promoted to basketball operations assistant in 2009-10, moving into front office duties.
-He assisted the T-Wolves brass in a variety of roles, including salary cap issues and free agent analysis.
+He assisted the T-Wolves brass in a variety of roles, including salary cap issues, draft preparation, scouting prospects and free agent analysis.

 A 2007 graduate of St. John’s, Abdelmassih was born in Brooklyn on Feb.
 19, 1985 and graduated from Cocalico High School in Denver, Pa.